urbainvaes/vim-ripple/README.md

 # Configuration of the REPLs

-New REPLs can defined in a dictionary.
+New REPLs can be defined in the dictionary `g:ripple_repls`.
-These definition take precedence over the default REPLs defined in the plugin.
+These definitions take precedence over the default REPLs defined in the plugin, which are listed below.
-In the dictionary, the keys are the `filetype`s, and the values are either of the following:
+In the dictionary, the keys are `filetype`s, and the values are either of the following:

 - A string containing the command to start the REPL (e.g. `ipython`, `guile`).

-- A list with three string entries: the first must cointain the command to start the REPL (e.g. `ipython`, `guile`);
+- A list with three string entries: the first must cointain the command to start the REPL;
-the second and third must contain strings to prepend and append to code sent to the terminal, respectively.
-This is sometimes necessary to enable bracketed paste.
+the second and third must contain strings to prepend and append to code sent to the REPL, respectively.
+This is sometimes necessary to enable bracketed paste, i.e. to enable sending several lines of code to the REPL at once.

 The current default is the following:
 ```vim